 Generally, the Home Office does not interview every single Tier 1 entrepreneur application.
 However the Home Office reserves the right to contact an applicant to ask further questions regarding their application.
 The invitation for an interview by itself is neither a good thing nor a bad thing.
 The applicants will be asked questions about the business plan, source of funds, market research and other aspects of the application

 The interview and application are not designed to catch you out, they are designed to ensure that the most appropriate applicants make it to the UK to run their businesses.
 The UK has a long list of people trying to enter and it is down to these Home Office officials to ensure that only the most likely to succeed get in.
-So please don't be scared, it is just a formality, but you will need to have a very strong market knowledge and the documentary evidence to prove it.
+So please don't be scared, it is just a formality, but you will need to have the very strong market knowledge and the documentary evidence to prove it.
 With our services, you can get prepared by specialists who will make sure that you have everything you need to succeed in your application.

 Investing over 2 million pounds is defintely not a routine decision.
 We had to make sure that the Tier 1 investor immigration lawyers that we'd be picking has to be one of the best within the Tier 1 investor category.
 We contacted Reiss Edwards and they were able to get us not only the Tier 1 investor visa but also suggested profitable investment portfolios in addition to what we already had in mind.